ESIPFed/science-on-schema.org/guides/Dataset.md

   <strong>"citation": "J.Smith 'How I created an awesome dataset’, Journal of Data Science, 1966"</strong>
 }
 </pre>

+NOTE: If you have a DOI, the citation text can be [automatically generated](https://citation.crosscite.org/docs.html#sec-4-1) for you by querying a DOI URL with the Accept Header of 'text/x-bibliography'.

 #### How to reference Short DOIs